TheOdinProject/top-meta/Moderation_Matrix.md

 - Suggesting piracy
 - Unsolicited pings/DM/friend request
 - Political or religious topics
-- Mild toxicity (directed insults, provoking/baiting other users, passive aggression, naming & shaming)
+- Mild toxicity:
+  - Directed insults
+  - Provoking/baiting other users
+  - Passive aggression
+  - Naming & shaming
 - Self promo without permission (ask with Modmail)
   - Do not share resources you have created solely for personal or monetary gain
   - Examples: "Fill out my survey" (does not help the goals of Odin), "Join my boot camp/program/server" (Could mislead learners), "Why PHP is superior" (unrelated blog post)

-## 5 Zaps
+## 5 Zaps (SEVERE WARNING)
 High severity violations such as:
 - Posting about any illegal activities, such as facilitating piracy
 - Publicly arguing about receiving moderation activity after being asked to take it to ModMail/discuss privately